 Aesthetically, both SPC and laminate now offer realistic wood and stone visuals, thanks to advanced printing technologies.
 However, laminate may deliver slightly better texture depth and visual clarity, depending on the product line.

 Cost-wise, SPC tends to be more expensive upfront.
-While it may offer savings over time due to lower maintenance in wet environments, laminate flooring still remains a cost-effective and durable choice for many homeowners, especially in low-moisture settings.
+While it may offer savings over time due to lower maintenance in wet environments, laminate flooring remains a cost-effective and durable choice for many homeowners, especially in low-moisture settings.

 In short, SPC is better suited for wet areas and homes seeking waterproof solutions, but for dry areas with high foot traffic, laminate can be equally — if not more — durable and visually appealing.